 You also have to take into account how you’ll be drinking.
-Will you take it with dessert, or will it be a part of an aperitif or cocktail?
+Will you have it with dessert, or will it be a part of an aperitif or cocktail?
 The more you know about the circumstances and how you’ll drink, the easier it is to decide.

 Choose a Cognac Glass

-There are 3 types of cognac glasses, the wobble snifter, the balloon glass and the tulip glass.
-For mixed drinks you may opt for a tumbler or a cocktail glass.
+There are 3 types of cognac glasses, the wobble snifter, the balloon glass, and the tulip glass.
+For mixed drinks, you may opt for a tumbler or a cocktail glass.

-For the purist there is no other choice than the tulip glass.
+For the purist, there is no other choice than the tulip glass.
 The shape offers the liquid the maximum surface area.
 It also thrusts the aroma up towards the nose, enhancing the senses.

 When, Where and How to Drink Cognac

-Needless to say this is a matter of personal preference, but if you’re looking for a general guide here are some suggestions.
+Needless to say, this is a matter of personal preference, but if you’re looking for a general guide, here are some suggestions.